-The Program Manager, Evidence-Based Breast Surgery Guidelines, will support all phases of the American Society of Breast Surgeons (ASBrS) statements and clinical practice document development and revision processes and serve as the liaison to the ASBrS Committees supporting these efforts.
-ASBrS is headquartered in Columbia, MD; the Program Manager will work a hybrid schedule and should be either living in the Washington DC Metro Area or willing to travel to the area for meetings as needed.
+The Program Manager, Evidence-Based Breast Surgery Clinical Practice Documents, will support all phases of the American Society of Breast Surgeons (ASBrS) statements and clinical practice document development and revision processes and serve as the liaison to the ASBrS Committees supporting these efforts.
+While ASBrS is located in Columbia, MD, they are open to a remotely based candidate with the requisite skills and experience.
+Quarterly travel to the office will be expected.

 ASBrS, the primary leadership organization for general surgeons who treat patients with breast disease, is committed to continually improving the practice of breast surgery by serving as an advocate for surgeons who seek excellence in the care of breast patients.
 This mission is accomplished by providing a forum for the exchange of ideas and by promoting education, research, and the development of advanced surgical techniques.